 But Math War isn’t just for elementary kids.
 Several teachers have shared special card decks to help middle and high school students practice math by playing games.

-Take a look at the links below for algebra, geometry, and trig games.
+Take a look at the links below for games from prealgebra to high school trig.
 And try the Math War Trumps variation at the end of the post to boost your children’s strategic-thinking potential.

 Here is a math problem in honor of one of our family’s favorite movies…

 Han Solo was doing much-needed maintenance on the Millennium Falcon.
 He spent 3/5 of his money upgrading the hyperspace motivator.
 He spent 3/4 of the remainder to install a new blaster cannon.
 If he spent 450 credits altogether, how much money did he have left?